uqee/coretechs-stackedit-workspace/Documents Odds96/New June2021/Help-English.md

 ## I forgot my password.
 Reset your password by clicking the 'Forgot your password?' button on the 'Log In' window.
 Enter the email address that you used to register and you’ll receive a password recovery code.
 Following the instructions, enter the code that was sent and you’ll be prompted to set a new password.

+## I haven’t received any password recovery code.
+What should I do?
+There are two possible reasons as to why you have not received the password recovery code:
+- There is no account linked to the username or email that you provided.
+With this in mind, please double check that the username or email you are entering is correct.
+- Check your spam folder.
+The email containing the password recovery code might have been filtered incorrectly.

 ## How can I change my password?
 To change your password, please follow these steps:
 1. Log in into your Account,
 2. Go to the Security page,
 3. Click on "Change Password",
 4. In the window that appears, enter your current password, before selecting a new one and clicking "Change".